Kelvin-Ng/Kelvin-Ng.github.io/blog_personal/_posts/2017-05-20-my-attitude-towards-doing-what-i-have-no-confidence-in.md

 ---
 layout: post
-title: My Attitude on Doing what I have no Confidence in
+title: My Attitude towards Doing what I have no Confidence in
 date: 2017-05-20 11:57:21 +0800
 ---